Transition Services

 - Contact Us

-- Career exploration and college and financial aid information
+- Postsecondary planning, including college and financial aid guidance

-- Assistive technology training for proficiency navigating the Internet, using email and completing assignments
+- Assistive technology training for school, work, and independence

-- Instruction on route planning and safe travel
+- Orientation and mobility readiness, including route planning and safe travel skills

 Visually impaired since birth due to optic nerve hypoplasia (underdeveloped optic nerves), Javi wondered if he would be able to succeed in college, get a job and live on his own.
 Everything changed when he attended a weekend workshop presented by our youth transition services for the visually impaired.